Luis Miguel Dominguín: Ava Gardner

 By 1954, Dominguín's friendship with Ava Gardner was being widely reported.
 He considered her the most beautiful woman he had ever seen, but liked her more, he said, for her humor and understanding; he confessed himself unsure what he looked for in women.
 He is quoted as saying, "Men fall in love with a woman's faults rather than her qualities."

-Ava had been previously associated with other bullfighters, though still married at the time to Frank Sinatra.
-It was said that on their first night of lovemaking, he got out of bed and she asked: "Where are you going?".
-"To go tell!", replied the bullfighter.
-Years later, he admitted to a friend he made up that anecdote.
+Ava Gardner had been previously associated with other bullfighters, though was still married at the time to Frank Sinatra.

-Subsequently Ava divorced Sinatra, and Luis Miguel saw his chance to establish a more stable relationship.
+Subsequently Gardner divorced Sinatra, and Dominguín saw his chance to establish a more stable relationship.
 He wanted to get married and have children, but this was not in the Hollywood actress's plans.
 The relationship ended in September 1954.
 Years later, he was recalling with affection: "She was the prettiest and the most fierce.
 I had a very fierce wolf in a cage."

 Lucia Bosè

 Italian actress and former Miss Italy, Lucia Bosè flew to Madrid to shoot the film Muerte de un ciclista ("Death of a Cyclist").

 At the airport, she met the producer, Manuel Goyanes, and Luis Miguel, who introduced him to the Italian actress.
-At first, she thought he was just a blowhard bully, but in the end he inspired interest and won her over.
 They still had not yet kissed when he asked her to marry him.
 They were married in Las Vegas on 1 March 1955.

-Lucia has confessed that their first year of marriage was not idyllic: "It was a very hard experience.
+Lucia Bosè said that their first year of marriage was not idyllic, stating: "It was a very hard experience.
 I did not speak Spanish and I do not know anything, he did not speak Italian.
 I think that's how the passion was born, because we did not understand each other.
 When I began to understand who he was and he who I was, the crisis began."

-But the matador knew well how to compensate: "It never ceased to amaze me the incalculable force of his sexual incontinence", said the actress.
 Shortly after marrying, she became pregnant and was forced to marry through the church in order to quell the scandals.
 The ceremony took place on 19 October 1955.

 Dominguín returned to the bullfighting arenas abroad and their first son, singer Miguel Bosé, was born in Panama on 3 April 1956.
 Later in life, Dominguín was notoriously disapproving of Bosé's homosexuality.
 Their second child, Lucia, born in 1957, and Paola, born in 1960.

 Dominguín and Bosé were married for years, but their differences were accentuated over time, especially her lack of interest for the bulls.
 She never became part of the "Dominguín" clan, and the Dominguines never liked her.
-On the other hand, the infidelities of the bullfighter also took their toll.
-"In a matter of horns, I was a gold medal", Lucia asserted.